Reduce Blood Pressure with Isometric Exercises

 Reduce blood pressure without getting out of your chair?
 It may be possible -- if you do a little squeezing while you sit.

-Isometric exercises, the kind where you contract large muscles without actually moving the body part, may help reduce blood pressure in healthy people, a new study shows.
+Isometric exercises, the kind where you contract large muscles without actually moving the body part, may help reduce blood pressure in healthy people, a study shows.
 And something as simple as squeezing your inner thigh muscles together while you sit would qualify.

 A Dramatic Descent